quoteboxqa/api/source/includes/_recipient.md

-# Recipient
+# Recipient (person)

-## Create or update recipient
+## Create or update

-This endpoint will create or update a recipient
+This endpoint will create or update a recipient (person).

+This endpoint resembles a scenario when an user wants to either create a new recipient (person) or update an existing recipient (person).

 ```shell
 # HTTP REQUEST BODY